JuhyungSon/SimLab/README.md

-# Project

 # SimLab Open Sources code
-Welcome to Simlab, where we offer chemical engineering courses to provide practical learning experiences in a virtual environment.
+Simlab offers hands-on experience in manipulating virtual chemical plants.
+Simlab complements chemical engineering courses by providing practical and safe learning experiences in a virtual environment.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine to recreate our work.
-To run, download Chemical metaverse Hkust.exe to your computer and connect your Oculus device.
+To run, download Chemical metaverse Hkust.exe to your PC and connect your PC to your Oculus device.

 ### Prerequisites